Safeguarding & Child Protection

 Safeguarding is a term which encompasses child protection and relates to actions taken to promote the welfare of children and protect them from harm.

-Safeguarding is everyone’s responsibility and is defined in the statutory guidance Working Together To Safeguard Children 2016 as:
+Safeguarding is everyone’s responsibility and is defined in the statutory guidance Keeping children safe in education September 2016 as:

 - protecting children from maltreatment,